dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 Ludic comes from *ludus*, Latin for games.
 The attributes of the uncertainty we face in real life have little connection to the sterilized ones we encounter in exames and games.

+### Mental Model Fallacy

+Using the example from [this blog](https://commoncog.com/blog/the-mental-model-fallacy/) on mental model fallacy, suppose one day you decide that you want to be MMA champion.
+So, off you spending all time listening to MMA commentators as they describe the secrets of how MMA superstars win.
+But where only listening commentators and MMA fighters is not good enough if you don't practice.
+If you lack practice, then you will lack the necessary mental architecture to understand the knowledge they possess.
+As concluded in the blog, "Therefore, without practice, and without ascending the skill tree that these MMA champions inhabit, you are unlikely to understand the insights that they have to offer.
+And worse, if you are listening to non-practitioners parroting what they’ve heard from the fighters themselves, you are adding a layer of indirection over something that is already difficult to communicate."

 ### Naïve empiricism

 We have a natural tendency to look for instances that confirm our story and our vision of the world -these instances are always easy to find.
 Alas, with tools, and fools, anything can be be easy to find.